The Pink Lady (aircraft): Post-military use

 She was featured as the fictional B-17F aircraft Mother and Country in the 1990 film Memphis Belle, she was painted on one side to resemble the older B-17F.
 She is credited in the 2012 film Red Tails.
 The Pink Lady was based at Paris–Orly Airport, France, just to the south of Paris, until its hangar was listed for demolition.
 In October 2006, she was stored for winter 2006–2007 in a hangar in Saint Yan, (Saône et Loire), France.
 Afterwards, she was based at Melun Villaroche (LFPM), south-east of Paris, where some Dassault (Mirage, Mystère or Balzac) aircraft made their first flights.

-She has made some appearances, like at Melun in 2008 or the Paris Air Show in 2009.
+She has made some appearances, like at Melun in 2008 or the Paris Air Show and OTT Hahnweide in 2009.
 Her last flight from Melun Villaroche (her last base before retirement) was to Cerny-La Ferté Alais (LFFQ) (the airfield of Amicale Jean-Baptiste Salis) in March 2010.

 Until retirement early in 2010, it was the only flying survivor to have seen action in Europe during World War II.
 As of 29 October 2011, she is inside a new hangar where she will wait some years before flying again.
 In 2012, this aircraft was classed as Monument historique.